Natalie Roush Rocks A Very Tiny Animal-Print Bikini To Show Off Her Perfect Derriere

 American bikini model Natalie Roush went online on Wednesday, April 8, and treated her 920,000-plus Instagram followers to a very hot bikini snapshot.

-In the snap, Natalie was featured rocking a barely-there, animal print string bikini that allowed her to show off major skin.
+In the snap, Natalie was rocking a barely there animal-print string bikini that allowed her to show off major skin.
 To spice things up, she turned her back toward the camera to put her pert derriere and sexy legs on full display.
-That’s not all, but the risque ensemble also enabled her to show off her small waist and smooth back.
+The risque ensemble also enabled her to show off her small waist and smooth back.

-Staying true to style, she opted for minimal makeup to keep it simple, yet sexy.
+Staying true to her style, she opted for minimal makeup to keep it simple, yet sexy.
 The application featured foundation, a thin coat of mascara and defined eyebrows.
-She side-swept her brunette tresses and allowed them to cascade over her shoulder and chest.
+She side swept her brunette tresses and allowed them to cascade over her shoulder and chest.

-To ramp up the glamour, Natalie had her perfectly-manicured nails painted with a black polish, while in terms of accessories, she only opted for a delicate stud in her nose.
+To ramp up the glamour, Natalie had her perfectly manicured nails painted with a black polish, while in terms of accessories, she opted for a delicate stud in her nose.

-To strike a pose, she stood under a wooden beach shelter against the beautiful background of the ocean.
+To strike a pose, she stood under a wooden beach structure against the beautiful background of the ocean.
 She slightly tilted her head and looked straight into the camera.

-In the caption, Natalie informed her fans that the picture was a throwback and added that she has been missing going to the beach.
+In the caption, Natalie informed her fans that the picture was a throwback and added that she has been missing the beach.
 The model also asked her fans how are they coping with the global lockdown.

-Within a day of going live, the snap amassed more than 67,000 likes and above 650 comments in which fans and followers not only praised Natalie for her amazing figure but they also enthusiastically shared their own quarantine experiences and how are they holding up during these critical times.
+Within a day of going live, the snap has amassed more than 67,000 likes and over 650 comments, as fans and followers not only praised Natalie for her amazing figure, but they also enthusiastically shared their own quarantine experiences and how are they holding up during these critical times.

 “Hope you are doing well other than missing the beach!
-I’m eight days into a two-week medical home isolation/quarantine,” one of her fans shared his experience.
+I’m eight days into a two-week medical home isolation/quarantine,” one of her fans shared.

 “So hot!!!
 You are on fire, babe.
 As for me, I’m still working so no difference for me,” another user chimed in.